Star Silicon Valley analyst felled by Facebook IPO fallout

 In addition to firing Mahaney, Citigroup paid a $2 million fine to Massachusetts regulators to settle charges that the bank improperly disclosed research on Facebook ahead of its $16 billion IPO in May.

 The settlement agreement said Mahaney failed to supervise a junior analyst who improperly shared Facebook research with the TechCrunch news website.
-(Settlement agreement: r.reuters.com/pyj63t)
+(Settlement agreement:)

 The settlement agreement also outlined an incident in which Mahaney failed to get approval before responding to a journalist’s questions about Google Inc -- and told a Citigroup compliance staffer that the conversation had not occurred -- even after being warned about unauthorized conversations with the media.